paulsump/futurama_quiz/README.md

 - Back button gesture clip?
 It's area seams bigger than it should be.
 Reproduce: ResultsPage.
 - Or maybe that was just the bug that happens when you tap too fast after it starts to navigate to the ResultsPage?
-- ListView gestures don't work in landscape.
-Reproduce: Biography/Zoidberg.
+- ListView drag gesture doesn't work in landscape on Biography/Zoidberg.

-## To do now

-- Add log for errors - see logError()

 ## To do

 - More obvious Character, Quiz and Restart Quiz buttons.
+- Run on Android 7 (API 24) or greater.

+## Last minute checks

 - Check all TODOs
-- Check able to run on any device
+- Check able to run on any device.
-- Run on Android 7 (API 24) or greater.

 ### Tests to do